-Students interested in completing an internship within Police Services or any unit of DPS should contact their professor first to coordinate and approve the concept, then call (405)974-2345.
-Students engaged in internships are able to observe and gain practical exposure to any and all elements of a campus public safety operations on a large college campus.
+Students interested in completing an internship within Police Services or any unit of Safety and Transportation Services should contact their professor first to coordinate and approve the concept, then call (405)974-2345.
+Students engaged in internships are able to observe and gain practical exposure to any and all elements of campus public safety operations on a large college campus.